matheusgomes062/whatsapp-autoreply/README.md

 For now at least.

+Don't forget to alter the path of the webdriver file in the code and the user and message you want to send!

 After running you need to wait for the QR code to appear and scan it.
 I made the program wait 60 seconds for you to scan it.

 Now just wait the magic happens.